Here’s What To Eat Before A Run For Optimal Results

 Why Should You Eat Before A Run?

-What to eat before running will vary depending on the type, length, and intensity of your workout or race.
+What you eat before running will depend on the type, length, and intensity of your workout or race.

-Of course, the longer or more intense your run, the more energy you will need to perform.
+Of course, the longer distances and more intense runs will require more energy.
 But whatever type of run or workout you have planned for the day, it is essential that you are adequately fueled for the following reasons:

-Second, your body needs adequate glycogen levels to use said stores for energy, allowing you to perform well, feel strong, and complete the workout.
+Second, your body needs adequate glycogen levels to use said stores to keep energy levels up, allowing you to perform well, feel strong, and complete the workout.

 Toast and honey.